ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch02.md

 learning lies in how we obtain the labels during step 1 in Figures [1.1](#fig-ch02-fig01) and [1.2](#fig-ch02-fig02).
-In transfer learning, we assume that the labels are provided along with the data-  set; they are typically created by human labelers.
+In transfer learning, we assume that the labels are provided along with the dataset; they are typically created by human labelers.
 In self-supervised learning, the labels can be directly derived from the training examples.